jlpolit/wordification/README.md

 output of words_to_number("1-800-PAINTER") should be "1-800-724-6837")
 - all_wordifications(), which outputs all possible combinations of numbers and English words in a phone number.

+# Installation:
+Simply clone this repo, then cd into the root directory and run:

+    pip install -e .

+You may then import wordification in any python session, using `from wordification import wordification`